openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/04-exceute-the-apis.md

 ```
 Go back to the _Dashboard view_, in the **Hawtio console**, you should be able to see the number of message pass through route "get user" has been updated to "1":

-_If the numbers do not update at first, click over to the Source or Inflight tab and then back to the Route Diagram screen..._
+_If the numbers do not update at first, click over to the Source or Inflight tab and then back to the Route Diagram screen..._ I NEVER GET THE NUMBERS TO UPDATE, EVEN AFTER CURL'ING FOR DONALD DUCK

 ![Get user route udpate](../../assets/intro-openshift/fis-deploy-app/04-get-user-route-update.png)